• Skip to primary navigation

 Make It Your Own

-• Don’t want your beans to be “drunken”?
+• Alcohol-free beans.
+Don’t want your beans to be “drunken”?
 Make them without beer, and add 1 can of fire roasted diced tomatoes.
 Increase the molasses to 3 tablespoons so you still get the rich caramel flavor that the dark beer gives the beans.

 Drunken beans, beer cap, cilantro, half of a lime.